NISYSLAB/Emory-BMI-GSoC/README.md

 Please refer to the [contributor guidelines](/CONTRIBUTOR-GUIDANCE.md) for more details on how to apply and a standard template for the application.
 The ideas list is given below.

 # List of Ideas
-Discuss the project on the project's discussion forum (as listed below under each project idea), and once you are ready to submit your application, use the template below.
-You must submit your application directly using the GSoC Program Site.
-If you have a project idea that is relevant for Emory Biomedical Informatics, but is not listed here, feel free to consult the mentors to discuss your own idea.
+Discuss the project on the project's discussion forum (as listed below under each project idea), and once you are ready to submit your application, use the template below. **You must submit your application directly using the GSoC Program Site.** If you have a project idea that is relevant for Emory Biomedical Informatics, but is not listed here, feel free to consult the mentors to discuss your idea.
 The ideas listed below can be open for interpretation.
 Feel free to discuss with the mentors for clarifications, questions, or alternative suggestions.

 The ideas are marked easy, medium, and hard in difficulty level.
-They are also tagged 175 hours, 350 hours, or 350 hours / 175 hours.
-These three values represent medium-sized projects, large projects, and projects that have the flexibility to be adopted as medium-size projects or extended as large projects.
+They are also tagged 90, 175, and 350 hours.
+These three values represent small-size, medium, and large projects.

 ***